pgcentralfoundation/pgrx/DESIGN-DECISIONS.md

 Rust only has one: `panic!()`, and it terminates the process.

 pgx, wanting to be as least surprising as possible to Rust developers, provides mechanisms for seamlessly handling Postgres `ERROR`s and Rust `panic!()`s.
-There's two concerns here.
+There are two concerns here.
 One is that Rust developers expect proper drop semantics during stack unwinding.
 The other is that Postgres expects the *transaction* to abort in the face of a recoverable error, not the entire process.